 7:00 PM ET, January 30, 2014

-*Florida allows the fewest points per game, points per 100 possessions, and points in the paint in the SEC.[+]
+Cincinnati allows 88.1 points per 100 possessions, best in the AAC and fourth in the nation.[+]

 ESPN Stats & Information